 While the older sections of the village act as a focal point for the surrounding community, it is felt that the physical Character of the Cove would suffer if this area was to be considered as the principle service centre for adjacent residential developments.
 As a result, major commercial development will not be encouraged in Herring Cove.
 Only those land uses which are felt to complement and enhance the physical character of Herring Cove's village centre will be considered.
-These uses include fishery support uses, medical and dental services, public facilities, bed and breakfasts, and uses related to art and crafts shops.
+These uses include fishery support uses, medical and dental services, public facilities, short-term bedroom rentals such as, but not limited to, (RC-Feb 21/23;E-Sep 1/23) bed and breakfasts, and uses related to art and crafts shops.